Hingham, Massachusetts: Government

-On the national level, Hingham is a part of Massachusetts's 8th congressional district, and is currently represented by Stephen F. Lynch.
+On the national level, Hingham is a part of Massachusetts's 8th congressional district, and is currently represented by Stephen Lynch.
 The state's senior member of the United States Senate is Elizabeth Warren.
 The state's junior Senator is Ed Markey, who was elected in a special election in 2013 to fill the seat vacated by John Kerry being appointed as United States Secretary of State.

 On the state level, Hingham is represented in the Massachusetts House of Representatives as a part of the Third Plymouth district, by Joan Meschino.
 The district also includes Cohasset, Hull and North Scituate.
 The town is represented in the Massachusetts Senate as a part of the Plymouth and Norfolk district, by Patrick O'Connor.
 The district also includes the towns of Cohasset, Duxbury, Hull, Marshfield, Norwell, Scituate and Weymouth.
 The town is patrolled on a secondary basis by the First (Norwell) Barracks of Troop D of the Massachusetts State Police.

 Hingham is governed on the local level by the open town meeting form of government, and is led by a town administrator and a three-member select board.
 The members of the board of selectmen are William Ramsey, Liz Klein, and Joe Fisher.
 The town hall is located in the former Central Junior High School building, which it moved into in 1995.
 The town has its own police and fire departments, with a central police station next to the town hall and fire houses located near the town common, in West Hingham, and in South Hingham.
 The town's nearest hospital is South Shore Hospital in Weymouth, where all emergency calls are sent.
 There are two post offices in town, one in downtown Hingham on North Street and another in South Hingham right on Route 53.
 The town's public library is located on Leavitt Street in Center Hingham, and is part of the Old Colony Library Network.